-Clarification: Analyzes and identifies the subject matter, themes, and historical or cultural events that influence artistic intent.
+Clarification: Examines and identifies the subject matter, themes, and historical or cultural events that promote and influence artistic intent.

-Performance Level Descriptor: To demonstrate proficiency, students will identify the subject matter, themes, and historical or cultural events that influence artistic intent.
+Performance Level Descriptor: To demonstrate proficiency, students will identify the subject matter, themes, and historical or cultural events in works of art that influence artistic intent.

-Content Focus: Artistic intent
+Content Focus: Artistic Intent

-Content Limits: Content is limited to works influenced by common/recognizable subject matter, themes, and historical or cultural events.
+Content Limits: Content is limited to works that depict common/recognizable subject matter, themes, and historical and cultural events.